 More about Lion Country Safari - http://www.lioncountrysafari.com/

-Florida’s only drive-through safari and walk-through amusement park invites you to spend the day on safari with over 900 animals.
-With animal displays and encounters, animal feeding experiences, 9 rides, water sprayground, food, shopping and more, you are sure to have a memorable experience at Lion Country Safari.
+Florida’s only drive-through safari and walk-through amusement park invite you to spend the day on safari with over 10000 animals.
+With animal displays and encounters, animal feeding experiences, 9 rides, water playground, food, shopping, and more, you are sure to have a memorable experience at Lion Country Safari.

 In its 40th year of operation, Lion Country Safari-Florida is one of South Florida’s leading attractions and Palm Beach County’s largest tourist attraction.
 Hundreds of thousands of people visit Lion Country Safari every year to experience the thrill of eye-ball-to-eye-ball viewing of magnificent animals in a natural open environment.

 - Zoo at Night - Rour and Pour

 - Picnic in the Park

 - Elmo at Science Explorum